egarris/web-dev-2022/README.md

 # Web Development 2022

-Looking to hone your skills as a web developer, become a better software engineer and learn modern industry-proven practices?
+Looking to hone your skills as a web developer, become a stronger software engineer and implement modern industry practices?

 We are a group of software engineers passionate about education!
 This repository contains source code for our live workshop held during December 2021.
 Our lineup consists of